unifiedjs/unifiedjs.github.io/doc/learn/remove-node.md

 ### Prerequisites

 * [Tree traversal][tree-traversal]
-  — Intro on how to walk trees and find specific nodes with `unist-util-visit`
+  — intro on how to walk trees and find specific nodes with `unist-util-visit`

 ### Removing a node